peterzieba/5Vpld/linux-workflow/README.md

 To get Wine working on Ubuntu Linux, this would look something like:

+<code>dpkg --add-architecture i386
-<code>sudo apt-get install wine winetricks playonlinux
-winetricks mfc40 mfc42
+sudo apt-get install wine wine32:i386 winetricks playonlinux WINEARCH=win32 WINEPREFIX=~/.wine wine wineboot winetricks mfc40 mfc42
+wine awincupl.exe
 </code>

 From there, you can install WinCUPL and Atmel Prochip: